monash-assistive-tech/model-interact-ios/Docs/Progression.md

     * Basically use the default
 * Batch size
     * Basically use the default, but bigger *is* better in this case
+    * I should try training the model on max batch size at least once to see if performance is indeed better
 * Grid size
     * Choose a grid size that matches the aspect ratio of the input images and training images
     * Smaller grid size (less squares) means less processing power required but also less granularity - if there's two objects within a grid, only one can be output